-The beauty of New Zealand is how accessible untouched nature is.
+The beauty of New Zealand is the accessibility of untouched nature.
 With the ability to go hiking up a mountain in the morning, swim at a gnarly surf beach in the afternoon and relax in geothermal hot springs by dusk, it’s the dream location for any adventure traveller.

 For my lovely travellers, I have saved you a bit of research time and put together a list of my favourite free adventure activities around New Zealand.
 Enjoy!

 Only a half hour drive from Auckland CBD, Fairy Falls is just as the name implies, a luscious utopia of emerald green with glass-like water.
 Tucked away in the forest, it’s only an hour walk into the bush and you’ll see a magnificent cascading waterfall.
 Follow the dulcet sound of water to find it.

 Glow Worm Caves

 Visit Waitomo once because it’s incredible, but if you’re a keen photographer, head to New Plymouth to explore the caves where you can practise low light photography in peace.
 Waitomo have enforced a ban on photography, so this is the place to go if you want to capture the illuminated caves in full glory.
 Find them located at Urenui Beach, Taranaki.

 Embrace the Devil’s Staircase because the view is worth the intense cardio.
 Just prepare yourself with bountiful amounts of chocolate and snacks to enjoy along the way.

 Travel tip: The track will take around 6 hours all up, but you can walk 3 hours in (and see cool things like Mount Doom, molten volcanic rock planes and the blue pools) and then hike back to the carpark to enjoy the sunset on the way back.